Learn Salem’s History

 1780

-Lucy Hiller Lambert Cleveland Born
+Lucy Hiller Lambert Cleveland is Born

 The exterior of The Peirce Nichols House on a beautiful blue sky day